naninovel/docs/docs/en/guide/custom-actor-implementations.md

 }
 ```

-Serializable fields of the created custom data class will be automatically exposed in the Naninovel editor menus, when actor with the associated implementation is selected.
+Serializable fields of the created custom data class will be automatically exposed in the Naninovel editor menus when an actor with the associated implementation is selected.

 ![](https://i.gyazo.com/72f46feb74b6de568b299329500bd7d5.png)

-To access the custom data at runtime, use `GetCustomData<TData>()` method of `ActorMetadata` instance, where `TData` is the type of the custom data class, eg:
+To access the custom data at runtime, use `GetCustomData<TData>()` method of an `ActorMetadata` instance, where `TData` is the type of the custom data class, e.g.:

 ```csharp
 var charsConfig = Engine.GetConfiguration<CharactersConfiguration>();